mtaha96/NBA-Compare/README.md

 ### Two Player Search

-If the user searches for one player then all his common information like height, weight, hometown etc.. will be shown first.
+If the user searches for two players then all their common information like height, weight, hometown etc.. will be shown first.
-Then the next section will contain the option to add a second player in order to compare all the stats.
-The section after that contains his overall stats for each season that he played in during his career.
+ The section after that will compare their overall career averages and highlight the one that is higher. er.
 ![demo5](static/images/demo05.JPG)

-After that, the next section will contain all the plots for the player stats progress throughout the years.
+After that, the next section will contain all the plots for the two players throughout their career seasons.
 ![demo6](static/images/demo06.JPG)